hs950559/coryrylan.com/_posts/2016-03-21-angular-2-development-with-visual-sudio-and-windows.md

 Visual Studio has had a long history of versions and editions.
 For modern web development it is highly recommended to use the 2015 edition.
 Within the 2015 edition there are varying levels of cost based on Enterprise features and team size.
 The most popular edition is Visual Studio
 Community.
-This version is a full fledge IDE that is free to use for Education purposes and small development teams.
-For this post this is the version we will use but the rest of the post could be applied for the paid editions as well.
+This version is a full fledge IDE that is free to use for education purposes and small development teams.
+For this post this is the version we will use but the rest of the post could be applied for other editions as well.

-So our first step would be to download Visual Studio Community here.
+So our first step would be to download Visual Studio Community.
 Before installing **STOP** and read this next section.
 Visual Studio has many different features and support for a variety of platforms.
 When installing there are two things we will want to check first during the install.
 First we need to check the Visual C++ option.
 This will help us later when using NodeJS on windows.
 We will come back to why this is important.
 Second we will select the Microsoft Web Developer tools.
 Both of these will give us the basics needed in Visual Studio for Angular 2 development.